Franche-Comté: Language

 Among the regional languages of France, the term Franc-comtois refers to two dialects of two different languages.
 Franc-comtois is the name of the dialect of Langue d'Oïl spoken by people in the northern part of the region.
 The dialect of Arpitan has been spoken in its southern part since as early as the thirteenth century (the southern two-thirds of Jura and the southern third of Doubs).
 Both are recognized as languages of France.

+Education

+215,178 students were in school in Franche-Comté at the start of the 2018 school year.
+The region has potential in the research sector.
+We find in Besançon the National School of Mechanics and Microtechnology (ENSMM) or the UTBM, the University of Technology of Belfort-Montbéliard in Belfort and Montbéliard.

+The University of Franche-Comté is mainly located in Besançon.
+It has 24,000 students spread over six training and research areas (UFR), including five in Besançon and one in Belfort and Montbéliard, two university institutes of technology (IUT) (Besançon-Vesoul and Nord Franche-Comté), 920 students engineers at ENSMM and 2,550 students at UTBM.